bondzai/infra/readme.md

 # linux-infra-tools

-**linux-infra-tools** is a collection of Bash scripts for managing Linux system administration tasks, including package installation and system command execution.
+**linux-infra-tools** or Linux Infrastructure Toolbox is a collection of Bash scripts for Unix/Linux machines.
 This repository provides a simple and interactive menu-driven interface for performing these tasks.
 The scripts are designed to make it easier to handle common Linux infrastructure tasks efficiently.

 ## Usage